-It is with great delight I share with you my new-found love of pickleball.
+It is with great delight I share with you my love of pickleball.

 Pickleball Original Artwork

 I create artwork around pickleball.
-I am a wood artist and a watercolor (urban sketcher) and acrylic artist.
+I am a watercolorist (urban sketcher) and acrylic artist.
 The art is copyrighted, and often prints are for sale.
 Do ask.

-At the indoor pickleball court in town, I usually spend 3 mornings/week playing pickleball.
+At the indoor pickleball court in town, I used to spend 3 mornings/week playing pickleball.
 COVID-19 has changed that.
 I do miss playing pickleball.

-And then there’s time spent reading about strategies, watching tournaments on YT and studying drills and techniques I can practice with friends or against the back wall of the house.
+There’s time spent reading about strategies, watching tournaments on YT and studying drills and techniques I can practice against the back wall of the house.

 My fifth tournament occurred just before our COVID-19 “stay-at-home” orders for social isolation began.
 In mixed doubles, my partner and I took “Gold”.
 I’m glad to have had the opportunity to play in tournaments.
 If I had not started to try to figure out what I’d need to do to play well right from the start, I would never have had these tournament experiences.